NixOS/SC-election-2024/README.md

 meaning submissions are still valid as long as it is still the given day anywhere on the planet (i.e. at the end of that day in UTC-12).

-With this timeline, the first elected SC will be known just in time for [NixCon 2024](https://2024.nixcon.org/) in Berlin.

 ## Eligible voters

 Currently eligible voters are listed in [`voters.json`](./voters.json)